MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-best-practices.md

 ```

-GenericType can have one of the types of string/int64/double/DateTime/Boolean or a collection of string/int64/double/DateTime.
-Some samples to set these types:
+GenericType can have one of the following types: string, int64, double, DateTime and Boolean or a collection of strings, int64, double and DateTime.
+The following are examples of how to set these types:

 ```csharp
 // Setting string value in generic type